clarosjorge21/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this project is to see how different campaigns did on certain launch dates and their funding goals.
-By using this information Louise should be able to change her launch date by comparing it to the information and ultimately meet her fundraising goal.
+The purpose of this project is to see how different campaigns did on certain launch dates along with their funding goals.
+By using this information Louise should be able to compare other campaign launch dates to pick the best possible date to ultimately meet her fundraising goal.

 ## Analysis and Challenges